gsl-lite/gsl-lite/README.md

 string_span: Allows reverse iteration
 string_span: Allows const reverse iteration
 string_span: Allows to observe an element via array indexing
-string_span: Allows to observe an element via call indexing
 string_span: Allows to observe an element via front() and back()
 string_span: Allows to observe an element via data()
 string_span: Allows to change an element via array indexing
-string_span: Allows to change an element via call indexing
 string_span: Allows to change an element via front() and back()
 string_span: Allows to change an element via data()
 string_span: Allows to compare a string_span with another string_span